shahzaneer/Git-and-Github-Fundamentals/github.md

 - `git rm --cached fileName.ExtensionName ` it will remove the already tracked file from the git scenerio.
 However it will remain in the project!
 - `git log  ` To inspect and compare the git repo changes  (it only shows the commits)
 - `git log --stat` it shows the changes in the commits as well!
 In short thr general statistics of the all the commits!
+- `git log --pretty=oneline` it will show each git commit in one line!
+- `git log --pretty=short` it will show each git commit shortly
+- `git log --pretty=full` it will show each commit in detail.
+- `Author` is a person who created the file first time!
+- `Commiter` is anyone who commit some changes in that file!
+- `git log --since=2.days` it will show your commits for the last 2 days
+- `git log --since=2.weeks` it will show your commits for the last 2 weeks
+- `git log --since=2.years` it will show your commits for the last 2 years
+- `git log --since=2.hours` it will show your commits for the last 2 hours
+- `git log --since=2.minutes` it will show your commits for the last 2 Minutes
+- `git log --pretty=format: "%h -- %an" ` We can use these specific formats which can be found on `https://git-scm.com/docs/pretty-formats`